Facet Joint Pain

 If nothing is found, an MRI scan may be taken to reveal any problems with associated structures such as discs and ligaments of the spine.

-Another method sometimes used is an injection into the facet joint (sometimes calle da facet joint block).
+Another method sometimes used is an injection into the facet joint itself, sometimes called a facet joint block.
 The injection consists of x-ray contrast material, local anaesthetic and cortisone.
 If this eases the symptoms then this is considered diagnostic of facet joint dysfunction.